 At Alchemist Eating, I work with clients closely, guiding and supporting the self-experimentation process.
-But if you’re wondering how grains—including whole grains—affect you, I urge you to give this simple test a go:
+But if you’re wondering how grains—including whole grains—affect you, give this simple test a go:

 For one week—yes, an entire week—eliminate all grains from your diet.